+Wellbeing

-Wellbeing Sound wellbeing results from the satisfaction of basic needs.
+Sound wellbeing results from the satisfaction of basic needs.
+It includes happiness and satisfaction, effective social functioning and the dispositions of optimism, openness, curiosity, and resilience.

 Working with Children / working with vulnerable people check (WWCC/WWVP)

 A notice, certificate or other document granted to, or with respect to a person under a working with children law.
 The person has been assessed as suitable to work with children; there has been no information that if the person worked with children the person would pose a risk to the children; or the person is not prohibited from attempting to obtain, undertake or remain in child-related employment.